 "It's freezing cold tonight, Ma'am.
 Why are you doing this?
 You've got a car to sleep in."

 "Now!" she said holding up the pepper spray.

 I did as she asked, taking off my shirt, shivering when the cold damp night air hit my skin.
-I'd stayed pretty muscular from working out before when I had access to the company gym, but I'd lost some of my body fat that helped keep me warm since I didn't get to eat very regularly.
+I'd stayed pretty muscular from working out before, when I'd had access to the company gym, but I'd lost some of my body fat that helped keep me warm, since I didn't get to eat very regularly.